-- Electrocardiogram (ECG).
+- Electrocardiogram (ECG or EKG).
 In an ECG, sensor patches with wires attached (electrodes) on your skin measure your heart's electrical impulses.

-- Echocardiogram (Doppler echocardiogram).
+- Echocardiogram.
 In this test, sound waves create detailed images of your heart's size, structure and motion.

 - Coronary angiogram.
-In this test, doctors insert a catheter into your blood vessels and inject a type of dye that's visible on X-ray through the catheter into your blood vessels.
+In this test, your doctor inserts a long, thin tube (catheter) into a blood vessel in your groin, arm or neck and threads it to your coronary arteries.
+Your doctor then injects a type of dye that's visible on X-ray through the catheter into your blood vessels.
 The dye shows the inside of your blood vessels and shows whether coronary artery disease is causing ventricular tachycardia.